advancedtelematic/quickcheck-state-machine/README.md

   * a way to generate and shrink actions;
   * semantics for executing the actions.

-The library then gives back a sequential and a parallel property.
+The library then gives back a bunch of combinators that let you define a sequential and a parallel property.

 #### Sequential property